a PLACE in which to RETREAT.

 the SPACE in MILLER'S.

-What else?
-The hut has electricity, there's a hot water bottle and blankets to keep you toasty on colder evenings.
-Outdoor chairs, a hammock, rugs, cushions and lanterns can be found so the surroundings can be enjoyed in comfort.
-Come unfurl a picnic blanket on a warm night, or light the fire bowl and sizzle sausages on the tripod grill whilst chasing stars under the exceptionally dark night skies.
+The hut has electricity and is well insulated for comfort, with hot water bottles and blankets to keep you cosy on colder spring and late-summer evenings.
+Outdoor chairs, a hammock, rugs, cushions and lanterns invite you to enjoy the surroundings in comfort.
+Unfurl a picnic blanket on a warm night, or light the fire bowl and sizzle sausages on the tripod grill while chasing stars beneath exceptionally dark night skies.

 Book direct for best prices.